-- 1. When spouses separate or divorce, taking care of the best interests and welfare of children is most important. - 2.
-Common law partners should be treated the same as married spouses. - 3.
-Members only hold CPs or other formal ways of holding real property on the reserve. - 4.
-Spouses can make agreements to deal with their real property when they separate or divorce. - 5.
-Disputes between spouses should be resolved amicably through mediation. - 6.
-If spouses cannot resolve their disputes the court should do so and decide how to apply this Law to their family real property.
+1. When spouses separate or divorce, taking care of the best interests and welfare of children is most important.

+2. Common-law partners should be treated the same as married spouses.

+3. The First Nation has customary or traditional land holding only.
+Members do NOT hold CPs or other formal ways of holding real property on the reserve.

+4. Spouses can make agreements to deal with their real property when they separate or divorce.

+5. Disputes between spouses should be resolved amicably through mediation.

+6. If spouses cannot resolve their disputes the court should do so and decide how to apply this Law to their family real property.